The Telephone Game: Evaluating Semantic Drift in Unified Models: Conclusion

 \section{Conclusion}

-We presented the Unified Consistency Framework (UCF), a cyclic evaluation that alternates image-to-text (\itot) and text-to-image (\ttoi) with complementary metrics (\ucfauc for overall drift, \ucfdecay for decay rate, and \ucfgeneval for multi-generation GenEval) to quantify how unified models preserve semantics over repeated modality shifts.
+We introduced the Semantic Drift Protocol (\sdp), a cyclic evaluation framework that alternates image-to-text (\itot) and text-to-image (\ttoi) to measure how unified models preserve meaning over repeated modality shifts.
+By combining embedding-based metrics (\ucfauc) and object-level fidelity (\mgg), SDP exposes vulnerabilities that single-pass evaluations cannot capture.
 Evaluating seven recent models on the sampled \dataset dataset shows substantial variability: BAGEL maintains the strongest cross-modal stability, VILA-U and JANUS variants drift quickly, and Show-o, while not always leading initially, degrades more gracefully across generations.
-These results demonstrate that single-pass benchmarks can overstate robustness, whereas cyclic evaluation reveals hidden inconsistencies between understanding and generation.
-We demonstrate that cyclic consistency is essential for reliable assessment, decay rates matter as much as initial scores.
+Human evaluations confirm these findings, showing that automated metrics like MCD strongly align with human judgments.
+These results demonstrate that single-pass benchmarks can overstate robustness, whereas our cyclic evaluation validated by human judgment reveals hidden inconsistencies between image understanding and image generation.
+We conclude that cyclic evaluation is essential for reliable assessment of unified models.